RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

 Now, in order to keep this text to a manageable size, I'll assume you've already trained your StyleGAN model, or you can always just use a pre-trained network.
-I'll be using StyleGAN2-ADA on Windows, but a similar workflow should apply to any flavour of StyleGAN (or similar generative models) and other OS's.
+I'll be using StyleGAN2-ADA on Windows, but a similar workflow should apply to any flavour of StyleGAN (or similar generative models) and Linux.

 Also, before we begin, you should probably make sure you're running a GPU with CUDA 10.1 support.
 I haven't tried this on a CPU-only system but I doubt it'd work.
-You need Python 3.6 or later, 64 bit -- check the full system requirements in the [StyleGAN repo](https://github.com/dvschultz/stylegan2-ada#requirements).
+You need Python 3.6 or 3.7, 64 bit -- check the full system requirements in the [StyleGAN repo](https://github.com/dvschultz/stylegan2-ada#requirements).

 ### Basic setup